 Alfred Hermida is an award-winning online news pioneer, digital media scholar and journalism educator with two decades of experience in digital journalism.

-Director and associate professor at the Graduate School of Journalism at the University of British Columbia in Vancouver, Canada, he is at the forefront of research into the digital transformation of media, social media and data journalism.
+Director and full professor at the School of Journalism, Writing, and Media at the University of British Columbia in Vancouver, Canada, he is at the forefront of research into the digital transformation of media, social media and data journalism.
 In 2017, he co-founded and launched The Conversation Canada with his UBC Journalism colleague, Mary Lynn Young, bringing academics and experienced journalists together to share timely analysis and commentary drawing from research, evidence and insights.

 His book, Tell Everyone: How the Stories We Share Shape What We Know and Why It Matters, was published by Doubleday Canada in October 2014.
 The book charts how our enhanced capacity to share information via social media is shaping our notions of an informed and engaged public, a media ecology of competing ideas, and a responsive political establishment.

 Tell Everyone was acclaimed as the best business-related book in Canada for 2015, winning the National Business Book Award.

 He is co-editor of the Sage Handbook of Digital Journalism (Sage 2016) and co-author of Participatory Journalism: Guarding Open Gates at Online Newspapers, published in 2011 by Wiley-Blackwell.